SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 ### Tier 2: Traveler
 * **Damage Scaling:**
   * all
-* **Resource: Telepoint**
+* **Resource: Rift**
-  * Every 5 seconds, a Telepoint spawns near the player
+  * Every 5 seconds, a Rift spawns near the player
     * starts at 15 seconds and decreases with level
-  * Up to 10 Telepoints can be active and if another would spawn then it replaces the oldest
+  * Up to 10 Rift can be active and if another would spawn then it replaces the oldest
      * starts at 3 and decreases with level
-  * Teleporting to a Telepoint is free and has no cooldown, but consumes the Telepoint
+  * Teleporting to a Rift is free and has no cooldown, but consumes the Rift
-  * Teleporting has a 50% chance of creating a Telepoint at the initial position
+  * Teleporting has a 50% chance of creating a Rift at the initial position
 * **Passive: Return**
   * For 1 minute after respawn, the Traveler can return to their place of death
   * Press the alternate skill key and Up to trigger the effect (timer is shown as a status)
 * **Passive: Disruption**
   * Teleporting deals damage to enemies at both the initial and final positions
-  * If a Telepoint is consumed, then the damage is increased
+  * If a Rift is consumed, then the damage is increased
 * **Ability 1: Teleport**
   * Teleport towards the cursor
   * At higher level, does not require line-of-sight